In this post:

 I shared with you my story and I talked about the mistakes I made and leant from, now it’s time to tell you what I used (and still using) to get rid of the acne.
 Every time when I was doing my online research about acne, I would always see these products and many reviews about them.
 Even if you go on Youtube you’ll find a lot of videos regarding them, but I don’t know why I just thought that it’s too good to be true.
 After spending hours, days and even weeks reading the articles on their website, the reviews and the forum I was convinced that they know what they’re talking about and that the products might worth trying.
-I filmed two videos on this subject, in the first video I explain what is benzoyl peroxide and in the second one I give more information about how I use it.
+I filmed three videos on this subject but not to confuse you I’ll share only the last one, in it I explain literally everything!

 If there’s anything I hate more than acne that for sure is dark spots (some call them hyperpigmentation, others – acne scars, but no matter how we call them we can all agree they’re annoying).
 If an average pimple lasts 2, 3 weeks the dark spots and the scars literally last forever.
 The worst thing is it’s so hard and painful to remove them.
 There’re few things I’ve done to get rid of them – strong chemical peels, micro-needling and PRP (aka Vampire Facial) with dermatologist and glycolic acid cream at home.
 While the treatments with my dermatologist were super helpful, they were also really expensive..
 Unlike them the glycolic acid cream that I’ve been using at home is much more affordable and if I have to be honest the result is really good!
 Not only that it gets rid of the spots left by the acne but it also deeply moisturises my skin, evens the skin tone and it gives me amazing radiants.
 It’s basically magical if you know how to use it.
 Oh, I can really talk forever about this issue as I’ve been suffering way too long.. but I will stop here and let you watch the video.